edchelstephens/docker-for-web-developers/NOTES.md

 - So if you're running on a Linux System or a Window Server 2016 or a higher type of system, then the host would be that OS.

 # Writing to a volume
+- We can define a volume to a container
 - When you write to a data volume from within your container, for example /var/www/ path
 - That is really just going to be an alias for a mounte folder that is in the Operating System or the Docker host.